BenjaminPoilve/MiniChord/documentation/docs/assembly.md

 First prepare the headers using the X-acto knife.
 You will need:

 * Two 14-long header strip for each side of a Teensy;
 * A lone header for the out-of-row contact for the VUSB pin.
-If you are unsure which pin it refers to, take a moment to look at the [Teensy pinout card](https://www.pjrc.com/teensy/card10b_rev2_web.pdf) to identify it and on the PCB. **Failure to place correctly that header will keep the battery from charging.**
+If you are unsure which pin it refers to, take a moment to look at the [Teensy pinout card](https://www.pjrc.com/teensy/card10b_rev2_web.pdf) to identify it and locate its position on the PCB. **Failure to place correctly that header will keep the battery from charging.**

-Now you can place the headers on the board, with the short length on the Teensy's side.
-Position the Teensy, belly up, and make sure it is correctly seated.
+Now you can place the headers on the board, with the short length on the Teensy's side. **Position the Teensy, belly up**, and make sure it is correctly seated.
 You can then solder the two end of each header line to "tack" the header in place.

 ![Alt text](./ressources/teensy_tacking.png "a title")